cpriest/SnapLinksPlus/DevNotes.md

  - Better handling of label placement (separate from sizing rect)
  - Highlight "greatest of types" elements differently than elements which do not meet the greatest of.
     eg: 3 Buttons and 1 Anchor lassoed, the 3 Buttons would be highlighted in green vs the Anchor being highlighted in grey
- - Move Inline Styles to Document <STYLE> block
+ - Move Inline Styles to Document \<STYLE> block

 # Todo
  - Resolve all inspection errors
  - ~~JsDoc comments for everything~~
+ - Externalize CSS Styles
+ - Separate all classes into their own files
+ - Compiler/minimizer for production build?

 # Test
  - Test using the new CSS3 all property to reset styles for our elements, such as setting all: initial on